gui-delfino/gui-delfino.github.io/_pages/about.md

 Under construction...

 I'm Gui (short for Guilherme and pronounced as "gui" in "guitar").
-I am 5th-year PhD candidate in the Department of Physics at Purdue University.
-My research is focused on strongly correlated systems and Quantum Field Theory.
+I am 5th-year PhD candidate in the Department of Physics at Purdue University working in condensed matter theory.
+My research is focused on strongly correlated systems and quantum field theories.